Collector Checkout – Introduction

 - Shared key – Your Shared Key received from Collector.

-- Merchant ID Sweden B2C – Your Merchant ID for B2C purchases in Sweden received from Collector.
+- Merchant ID "country" B2C – Your Merchant ID for B2C purchases received from Collector.

-- Merchant ID Sweden B2B – Your Merchant ID for B2B purchases in Sweden received from Collector.
+- Merchant ID "country" B2B – Your Merchant ID for B2B purchases received from Collector.

 - Default customer – Sets the default customer/checkout type for Collector Checkout (if offering both B2B & B2C).